 | Confusion or wandering | Cognitive decline | Mental stimulation, safe environment | Daily observation |

-| Fatigue or low energy | Heart, liver, or general health issues | Vet check, balanced diet, gentle exercise | Weekly observation |
+| Fatigue or low energy | Heart, liver, general health issues | Vet check, balanced diet, gentle exercise | Weekly observation |

 Basic First Aid for Dogs